 Still, engineers tend to think of ways around problems that seem completely insurmountable.
 Even if transistors can't get any smaller after one or two more generations, it won't be the end of electronics.
 It just might mean we advance a little more slowly than we're accustomed to.

-To learn more about microprocessors and related subjects, take a look at the links on the next page.
+To learn more about microprocessors and related subjects, take a look at the links below.